chenaciousD/website/content/projects/LearningExperiments/index.md

 | sfo with plane.png | Public Architecture & Space | Incorrect|
 | office interior.png | Offices | Correct |

 As you can see in the above table, my model didn't have the greatest accuracy.
 I wasn't able to achieve more than 50% accuracy based on the validation dataset.
-A significant takeaway from this exercise was the importance of the quality of training data.
-MORE TO COME.
+I hypothesize that utilizing CLIP as a foundational model, as opposed to ResNet50, could enhance the accuracy of the model due to CLIP's unique training set, encompassing both textual and visual data.
+I think the multi-modal training would enable CLIP to better grasp the nuanced context associated with buildings.
+For example, by processing image and associated text, CLIP can capture the contextual information that helps differentiate between similar-looking building types.
+For example, it might recognize office-related activities, furniture, or signage in an office building image and educational activities, classrooms, or school-related objects in an educational facility image.

 ## Building a Reinforcement Learning with Human Feedback Algorithm